 Limitations included the relatively short time period and fewer blood and urine samples in 2016, limiting the power of the study.
 Some data items were incomplete, there still is no consensus on exactly how multiple imputation should be used with survey weighted data especially when the weighting is complex and multi-stage as in HSE (44).
 Moreover, it is recommended that imputation is performed by the survey providers rather than secondary users.
 Another limitation was that the survey, as do all national health surveys, excluded those in residential care or hospitalised patients, which may include some individuals with CKD and therefore underestimates prevalence - especially of more severe CKD.
 On the other hand, CKD prevalence may have been overestimated as a single blood sample was tested in each survey, meaning chronicity of reduced eGFR levels could not be confirmed (as required by the KDIGO definition) and previous studies have found fluctuations in creatinine can have a strong effect on CKD prevalence (45).
 Furthermore, an isolated low eGFR could represent an episode of acute kidney injury, though this is unlikely for participants of a health survey.
 A single uACR is also a poor indicator of albuminuria, as data from NHANES suggest a third of initially increased uACR results may be normal if repeat testing is performed (7).
 ACR was measured using a random sample rather than early morning urine which may increase prevalence (orthostatic proteinuria) especially in the young, females, and those without hypertension or diabetes but this should not affect trends (46).
 The cross-sectional nature of the survey is a limitation as it lacks chronicity and restricts the ability to infer any causal relationships from the associations identified.
 Although primary care databases are a suitable source of repeated measurements, testing per se and repeat testing are selective and restricted to those accessing healthcare and therefore findings may not be representative of the general population.
 Age was modelled as a categorical term and not linearly as data governance policy at the time of analyses precluded the availability of individual age data to download from the UK Data Archive, so given the strong effect of age it is possible there is residual confounding.
 There were no data on prevalent CVD, a cause and consequence of CKD, so adjustment for trends in this was not possible.
 An important limitation was the lack of data on cystatin C based eGFR trends.
 Estimation of GFR using an equation that includes serum creatinine and cystatin C gives a more accurate result than one based on creatinine alone (47).
 We measured cystatin C but the analysis suggested that differences in assay standardisation (non-standardised in 2009/2010 and standardised in 2016) accounted for a large rise observed in cystatin C concentration.
 The assessment of quality of care of key groups, such as those with diagnosed diabetes in HSE, was limited by numbers.
 There were limited data to assign likely cause(s) of CKD.
-Additionally,, the analysis pertains to the adult population of England and may not be generalisable to other populations with different socio-demographic or underlying risk factor patterns.
+Additionally, the analysis pertains to the adult population of England and may not be generalisable to other populations with different socio-demographic or underlying risk factor patterns.
 Finally, we used the correction factor for Black ethnicity in the CKDEPI and MDRD equations to calculate eGFR.
 This may have introduced some bias as the correction factor was derived using US populations which may not be accurate for UK populations.
 However, our finding of lower prevalence of CKD in South Asian and African-Americans/Afro-Caribbean compared with Caucasians is consistent with studies that report ethnic minority groups having lower or similar CKD prevalence despite higher incidence of end stage renal disease (48-50).